albe/node-event-storage/README.md

 ```

 Where `expectedVersion` is either `EventStore.ExpectedVersion.Any` (no optimistic concurrency check),
-`EventStore.ExpectedVersion.EmptyStream` or any version number > 0 that the 'my-stream' is expected to be at.
+`EventStore.ExpectedVersion.EmptyStream` or any version number > 0 that the stream is expected to be at.
 It will throw an OptimisticConcurrencyError if the given stream version does not match the expected.
+In that case you should either signal that back to the upstream source, or replay state and reattempt application
+of the command.

 ### Consumers